Houston Endowment Professor of Accounting

 Thomas Hemmer is the Houston Endowment Professor of Accounting at Rice Business and is a prior editor at The Accounting Review and guest editor at the Journal of Accounting Research.
 He has previously been on the faculties of University of Washington, UCLA, University of Chicago, London School of Economics and University of Houston.

-Thomas Hemmer studies information economics-based theory with a major focus on measurement and incentive problems in organizations as well as problems pertaining to the use and valuation of employee stock options.
-His current research focuses on optimal dynamic relative performance evaluation and on the predicted distribution of unmanaged accounting earnings.
+Thomas Hemmer studies information economics-based theory with a focus on measurement and incentive problems in organizations as well as problems pertaining to the use and valuation of employee stock options.
+His current research focuses on optimal dynamic relative performance evaluation and the predicted distribution of unmanaged accounting earnings.
 His research has been published in journals such as The Accounting Review, Journal of Accounting Research, Journal of Accounting and Economics, Review of Accounting Studies, Journal of Labor Economics and Economic Theory.